Maud Bregeon

 Maud Bregeon (born 11 February 1991) is a French politician of Renaissance, who has served as the spokeswoman of the Government in the Barnier government between September and December 2024 and again for the government of Prime Minister Sébastien Lecornu since 2025.
 She first became a deputy for Hauts-de-Seine's 13th constituency in the National Assembly in 2022.

 Early life and education

 Bregeon born on in Poitiers in the department of Vienne.
 Her mother is a secretary, her father is a professor of sociology.
-She graduated with an engineer's degree from École Polytechnique de l'Université de Nantes (Nantes Polytech granduate school.
+She graduated with an engineer's degree from École Polytechnique de l'Université de Nantes (Nantes Polytech graduate school).

 Early career

 Bregeon worked for the French electricity company EDF from 2014 to 2022 where she specialised in contracts and crisis situations until she was elected to the National Assembly.

-Bregeon voted for Nicolas Sarkozy in the presidential election of 2012, but, after François Fillon's victory in the right wing primary of 2016, she identified more with Les Republicains.
-However, she joined Emmanuel Macron's En marche party in November 2016.
+Bregeon voted for Nicolas Sarkozy in the presidential election of 2012, but, after François Fillon's victory in the right wing primary of 2016, she identified less with Les Republicains.
+She joined Emmanuel Macron's En marche party in November 2016.
 She became the head of En marche in the town of Levallois-Perret, and later the candidate for the Hauts-de-Seine department.